Overview – Evening / Adult Program

 In one word, it’s a celebration.
 You are not required to attend, but we hope you do.
 Many students bring 15-20 guests with them and the evening program graduation often has more audience celebration than the day program.
 We think you will want to be a part of it, and when the time comes, we will give you plenty of information on it.

-When Can I Start the Evening / Adult Program?
+When Can I Start the Evening / Online Adult Program?

-We have 10 start dates a year for the evening / adult bachelor degree program.
+We have 11 start dates a year for the evening / online adult bachelor degree program.
 You may begin your studies at the beginning of any block during any semester, which generally means any month except July.

 What Else Do I Need to Know?